 Attorney E. Jack Shorr is a Phi Beta Kappa graduate of the University of Connecticut (B.A.
 1971 High Honors), a graduate of the University of Connecticut School of Law (J.D.
 1974) and the Western New England University School of Law (LL.M 2012).
 He is a former Chairman of the Charter Revision Commission of the City of Meriden, Connecticut, Attorney Shorr has represented numerous parties in the private and the public sectors for over three decades.
 Jack is also a member of the Real Estate Law, Probate Law and Elder Law Sections of the Connecticut Bar Association.
 He practices law in his own firm in Meriden, Connecticut.

 Ms. Sicard, Town Clerk in Easton, MA, earned a Bachelor of Science degree in Education with a concentration in Mathematics from Rhode Island College.
 A 2012 graduate of NEMCI, Danielle achieved the professional designations of Certified Massachusetts Municipal Clerk (CMMC) and MMC in 2015.
 She has served as both an elected and appointed Town Clerk for both Representative and Open Town Meeting forms of government.
 Danielle currently serves as the Governor’s appointee for the Massachusetts Victim & Witness Assistance Board, chaired by the Attorney General, and is the Massachusetts Town Clerks Associations (MTCA) appointee to the MA Elections Task Force.
 Danielle has served as a member of the MTCA’s Executive Board, Secretary and Treasurer and currently is the chairperson for the Communications Committee & Mentoring Program.
 Danielle has presented courses at various MTCA conferences since 2013.
 Prior to becoming a town clerk she was the Operations Director overseeing four YMCA locations, owned and operated her own business and served as the Chairman for the 1500 Volunteers at the Deutsche Bank PGA Championship.
-She has 4 children, ages 24, 22, 18 and 16.
+She has 4 children.

 Ms. Uecker’s first exposure to the Clerk/Treasurer’s Office was during a college internship.
 Little did she realize that would spawn a career that has been going strong for over 27 years.
 Not only has she been active in local government, she also serves on the Board of Directors for the St. Francis Civic Association (Secretary), St. Francis Days and the St. Francis Concerts in the Park Committee.
 In December 2017, she was sworn in as one of the first female members of the local Lions Club.
 Anne has also served as President of the Milwaukee Metro Clerks Association, President of the Wisconsin Municipal Clerks Association and as a Region Director for IIMC representing Region VI.